arkency/posts/posts/2017-01-13-run-your-tests-on-production.md

 `run_server = false` tells capybara not to spin up a server itself.
 This code does not need to live in our rails app.
 It can (and it probably should) be a **separate repo**.
 This way you don't unnecessarily load any of the rails stuff, so it hopefully makes the test startup a little faster.

-Basically, apart from the test cases itself, the only thing you will need there is the rake task to run the tests:
+Basically, apart from the test cases, the only thing you will need is to add this to the `Rakefile`:

 ```
 #!ruby